 Dates and times for the end-of-the-semester buyback will be posted at the bookstore and campus.
 The bookstore cannot guarantee the buy back of any book at any time.

 The staff at the COS Bookstore is here to serve our campus.
-For questions or requests, please contact the Bookstore by phone at (559) 730-3751 or by e-mail:
+For questions or requests, contact the Bookstore by phone at (559) 730-3751.